What does Ange mean?

 Ange \a-nge, an-ge\ as a name for girls (also used as boys' name Ange).
 Ange's name origin is Greek, and Ange means "messenger; angel, messenger of God".
-Ange is a variant of Angela (Greek): from Church Latin, a feminine form of the boy's name Angelus.
-Only rarely used as a given name.
-Name used for both girls and boys.
+Ange is a variant of Angela (Greek): from Church Latin.

 Ange has 46 alternative forms via Angela: Aingeal, Andjelija, Andjelka, Angel, Angele, Angelee, Angelena, Angelene, Angeles, Angeleta, Angeli, Angelia▼, Angelica, Angelika, Angeliki, Angelina, Angeline▼, Angelique, Angelita▼, Angell, Angella, Angelle, Angellina, Angelyn, Angelynn, Angie▼, Angil, Angila, Angla, Anglea, Angy, Angyola, Aniela, Anjel, Anjela, Anjelica▼, Anjelika, Anjewela, Anngela, Anngil, Anngilla, Anngiola, Annijilla, Annjela, Gelya and Tangela.

 Ange is an uncommon given name for women but a very popular last name for both adults and children (#19784 out of 150436, Top 13%).
 (2000 U.S. Census)